-HELAA - Norfolk County Council (Historic Environment) was consulted on historic Environment along with conservation officers within the GNLP for Sites considered thought the HELAA process.
+Housing and Economic Land Availability Assessment (HELAA) - The GNLP consulted with Norfolk County Council (Historic Environment) on historic environment along with conservation officers within the GNLP for Sites considered thought the HELAA process and Site Assessments.

-The GNLP has collaborated with Historic England as a result their comments made to on the Site Allocations Policies and strategic policies were considered and subsequent changes to policies were made.
+4.99 The GNLP has collaborated with Historic England as a result their comments made to on the Site Allocations Policies and strategic policies were considered and subsequent changes to policies were made.
 Furthermore, a number of Heritage Impact Assessments for Sites policies have been prepared as part of the evidence base at the request of Historic England to ensure that the historic environment is conserved and enhanced.
+In addition, proposed additional modifications have been agreed where required.